SciRuby/rubex/TUTORIAL.md

 ### The attach keyword

 The 'attach' keyword is a special keyword that is used for associating a particular struct with a Ruby class.
 Once this keyword is used, the Rubex compiler will take care of allocation, deallocation and fetching of the struct (more about this in the [REFERENCE](REFERENCE.md)).
-The user only needs to concern themselves with
+The user only needs to concern themselves with using and allocating the data inside the struct.

 In the above case, `attach` creates tells the class `Music` that it will be associated with a C struct of type `mp3info`.

 ### The data$ variable

 The `data$` variable is a special variable keyword that is available _only_ inside attach classes.
 The `data$` variable allows access to the `mp3info` struct.
 In order to do this, it makes available a **pointer** to the struct that is of the same name as the struct (i.e. `mp3info` for `struct mp3info` or `foo` for `struct foo`).
 This pointer to the struct can then be used for reading or writing elements in the struct.
-Keep in mind that `data$.mp3info` is in fact a pointer to `struct mp3info` and therefore we use `[0]` to access its elements since Rubex does not have dereferencing operator.

 ### The deallocate C function